tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 Congratulate students on creating their first live trading platform!

-Explain that the beauty of a robust application framework, is that the abstraction and encapsualtion of code makes it easy to make additional changes.
-Explain that the remainder of class will be used to iterate and improve on this platform to make it even better!
+Explain that the beauty of a robust application framework is that the abstraction and encapsulation of code make it easy to make additional changes.
+Explain that the remainder of the class will be used to iterate and improve on this platform to make it even better!

 ---